 This is a good rule of thumb for when you are preparing the potting soil for indoor starts too.
 Water the potting soil to crumble consistency, before you will your pots.

 Why Wait to Plant Until the Soil Can be Worked?

 Most seed packets will give you some idea of when you can plant the seeds directly in the ground, but knowing when to plant seeds cannot be determined solely by looking at a calendar.

 Weather can be unpredictable and your garden soil will not be ready to plant on a schedule.

 Soil often needs a few weeks at the start of the season, to warm up and dry out a bit.
-This is all the more true after a particularly snowy winter.
+This is all the truer after a particularly snowy winter.
 The snow may melt, but it takes time for the sun to warm the soil that was underneath it enough to thaw it out and drain away all the excess moisture.
 If you have a warm, sunny spring, that will help to speed things up.
-If you have a rainy spring, the ground will probably still thaw quickly, but the sol will be water logged.
+If you have a rainy spring, the ground will probably still thaw quickly, but the sol will be waterlogged.

 Seeds planted in cold, wet soil will simply rot.
 There's no point in rushing to plant.
 Even if you treat your seeds so they can handle the dampness, seeds planted a few weeks later, in more ideal conditions, will quickly catch up.

 Plants can handle a bit more moisture than seeds, but even they don't want to sit for weeks with their roots in the wet soil.
 Rot root is hard to stop.
 If you are moving a plant from one area to a similar spot, the dampness won't really matter.
 But hold off on transplanting container plants until, well, until the ground can be worked.